sbohljop/portfolio/FP-part2.md

 7. "Who do you think the presentation should be shown to?
 Who should it be the target audience?"
 8. "What other questions do you have about the slide deck, if any?"

+Finally, wrap up the interview by giving thanks for their time and asking them if they have any questions for you.

+#### Findings

+#### Changes Proposed

 d. the findings from your interviews; and
 e. changes you plan on implementing to your visualizations next week to address the issues identified.